7 Times You Should Contact Your Credit Card Customer Service

 These days much of what you need to do with your credit card can be done online or through your credit card issuer’s smartphone app.
 You can check your account balance and available credit, make or check a payment status, or even request a higher credit limit.

 While your online gives a lot of control over your account, there are some times that you need to speak to a live customer service representative over the phone.
-Contacting your credit card customer service allows you to get your questions answer real-time over the phone.
+Contacting your credit card customer service allows you to get your questions answered real-time over the phone.
 Make sure you call using the number from the back of your credit card or from the credit card issuer’s website.

 You should never drag your feet with a missing credit card.
 The sooner you let your credit card issuer know your credit card is missing, the less responsibility you'll have for any charges made on your credit card.
 Log on to your account to get the credit card's customer service number then give them a call.
 The customer service agent will verify the last transactions you remember making then deactivate your credit card and send another one to you.

 There are a number of reasons your credit card could be declined.
-Sometimes transactions are declined as a precaution against fraud, because you don’t have enough available credit for the purchase, or the merchant’s credit card processing system isn’t working properly.
+Sometimes transactions are declined as a precaution against fraud because you don’t have enough available credit for the purchase, or the merchant’s credit card processing system isn’t working properly.
 Calling your credit card’s customer service is the best way to find out why your credit card is being declined and to get the issue cleared up.

 Most credit cards come with zero fraud liability which means you’re not responsible for any fraudulent charges made on your account.
 You’re also legally protected from any fraudulent charges made using your credit card number while your card is in your possession.
 Contact your credit card issuer to have fraudulent charges removed from your account.
 You may need to be issued a new credit card to protect your account from future unauthorized charges.

-You’re traveling out of the country.
+You’re Traveling out of the Country

 Before you take an international trip, contact your credit card issuer to let them know where you’re planning to go and the dates you’ll be there.
 This ensures none of your transactions are flagged as fraudulent.
 Making the call before you travel will be beneficial just in case you don’t have good phone reception in the area that you’re traveling.
 While you have your credit card customer service on the phone, verify that your credit card will work where you’re traveling.
 Carry a bit of cash or local currency with you to cover you in places that don’t accept credit cards.